schmitzi89/schmitzi89.github.io/_posts/2023-12-10-oo-vs-functional.md

 title:  "Deep Learning: Why object oriented?"
 ---

-This article is still work in progress
+This article is work in progress

 ## Introduction